razvanm/computer-modern-classic/fontbakery/fontbakery-report.md

  * U+266A EIGHTH NOTE: try adding one of: music, symbols
  * U+26AD MARRIAGE SYMBOL: try adding symbols
  * U+26AE DIVORCE SYMBOL: try adding symbols
- * U+271D LATIN CROSS: try adding one of: emoji, symbols
+ * U+271D LATIN CROSS: try adding one of: symbols, emoji
  * U+2E18 INVERTED INTERROBANG: not included in any glyphset definition
- * U+301A LEFT WHITE SQUARE BRACKET: try adding one of: yi, phags-pa
+ * U+301A LEFT WHITE SQUARE BRACKET: try adding one of: phags-pa, yi
- * U+301B RIGHT WHITE SQUARE BRACKET: try adding one of: yi, phags-pa
+ * U+301B RIGHT WHITE SQUARE BRACKET: try adding one of: phags-pa, yi
  * U+FB00 LATIN SMALL LIGATURE FF: not included in any glyphset definition
  * U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition
  * U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition